yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Linksys/WRT160N.rst

 Now you can flash the firmware image in /bin to your WRT160N using the Linksys web interface.
 (I tried the openwrt-wrt150n-squashfs.bin and it worked; openwrt-brcm-2.4-squashfs.trx also works if using the tftp install method)
  * The wireless works when you enable it in /etc/config/wireless

+= Recovery =

+== V1.1 ==
+If the device becomes bricked, (and this can happen very easily with this device) you should attach a serial port to it to view the console and see why it has stopped booting.

+Boot_wait does not seem to work on this device.

+One common reason for it to stop booting is, after loading a image that doesn't recognize the 8-bit flash, it will be stuck in a endless reboot loop as seen [http://wiki.openwrt.org/OpenWrtDocs/Hardware/Linksys/WRT160N/BootMessages-OpenWRT-Trunk_8-17-2008 here].

+Once the serial console is installed you can use a terminal emulator to stop the boot and manually flash a good image to it.

+Connect to the device using 115200 baud 8-n-1 and No Flow Control.

+press Ctrl + C very early in the boot to break into the CFE prompt.
+Enter this command to make the router accept an image via tftp.
+{{{
+flash -ctheader : flash1.trx
+}}}

 = Linksys WRT160N specific configuration =

 == NVRAM ==

+=== V1.1 ===

 || '''boardtype''' || 0x0472 ||
 || '''boardnum''' || 42 ||